ariga/atlas/doc/website/blog/2022-07-14-announcing-atlas-lint.md

 	L2: Dropping non-virtual column "name"
 ```
+When we run the `lint` command, we need to instruct Atlas on how to decide
+what set of migration files to analyze.
+Currently, two modes are supported.
+* `--git-base <branchName>`: which selects the diff between the provided branch
+and the current one as the change-set;
+* `--latest <n>` which selects the latest `n` migration files as the change-set.

 As expected, Atlas analyzed this change and detected a _destructive change_
 to our database schema.
 In addition, Atlas users can analyze the migration
 directory to automatically detect: